-Filing for Emergency Custody in PA ─ What you Need to KnowApril 1, 2021
+Filing for Emergency Child Custody in PA ─ What you Need to KnowApril 1, 2021

 Child custody cases are always handled with care due to their sensitive nature.
 When a parent files for emergency custody, the case is treated very seriously by the court.

 Emergency custody orders are granted when a parent can prove that the child is in immediate danger or there is a real threat to their safety.
-In some instances, a parent can file for emergency custody when they themselves have been harmed.
+In some instances, a parent can file for emergency child custody in PA when they themselves have been harmed.

 What is Considered Grounds for Emergency Custody?